 4 nights, 5 days – I felt like this was a great amount of time for Mykonos.
 It’s known as the party island, which we didn’t really fully dive into lol, but we got to experience a lot of the island while still being able to relax at our hotel.

 HOTEL: Soho Roc House (members only hotel)

 TRANSPORTATION: I recommend renting a car for 1-2 days of your trip to drive around the island.
 We asked one of our drivers about what he suggested and he said that scooters and ATVs there were pretty dangerous because the roads are so small and windy.
 We rented our car through our hotel.
-While we were there it seemed like if you did it this way, you didn’t need an international drivers license.
-If you rent transportation on your own like if you stay at an airbnb, you’ll need an international drivers license and you can buy one online.
+While we were in Greece it seemed like if you did it this way, you didn’t need an international drivers license but if you rent transportation on your own, like if you stay at an airbnb, you’ll need to get an international drivers license online.